Notes

 First Level

-- Ludemes: Avatar, Blocks, Monsters, Time, Goal Percentage
+- Ludemes: Avatar, Blocks, Monsters, Time, Goal Percentage, Teleportation Tile

 - Sequences: Experimenting, Exploring, Pushing, Removing, Solving, Fighting